A new ECDLP-based PoW model: Introduction

 Since 2008, PoW-methods have been attracting a considerable interest as Bitcoin \cite{Btc} introduced a PoW-based consensus algorithm, which puts miners in competition for solving a cryptographic challenge.
 Bitcoin's consensus relies on a hashcash system \cite{HashcashFirst, Hashcash}, whose workload may be easily adjusted with a fastly verifiable output.
 Despite their high efficiency and easy implementation, all the hashcash-based protocols share a common limitation: the huge amount of computations employed by nodes becomes useless after the consensus is reached.
 This aspect has been raising environmental concerns and many solutions have been proposed to reduce these energy-intensive computer calculations.

 A promising countermeasure to this issue is the adoption of \emph{bread pudding protocols} \cite{PoWandBP}.
-They face the aforementioned problem by perfoming a computational work that is reusable either for practical \cite{CureCoin, rPoW, Permacoin, PoX}, cryptographical \cite{PoWandBP, MicroMint} or mathematical \cite{Primecoin} reasons.
+They face the aforementioned problem by performing a computational work that is reusable either for practical \cite{CureCoin, rPoW, Permacoin, PoX}, cryptographical \cite{PoWandBP, MicroMint} or mathematical \cite{Primecoin} reasons.
 Moreover, the latter class of systems encloses several protocols that are meant to be research propellants \cite{uPoW}, namely designed to boost the commitment upon the solution of difficult mathematical problems.

-Along the same line, we propose a blockchain architecture with a PoW-consensus algorithm based on the solution of the \emph{Discrete Logarithm Problem} over the point groups of elliptic curves (ECDLP).
+Along the same line, we have proposed \cite{NewECDLP} a blockchain architecture with a PoW-consensus algorithm based on the solution of the \emph{Discrete Logarithm Problem} over the point groups of elliptic curves (ECDLP).
+In this work, we provide that germinal proposal with precise mathematical foundations and further implementation details.

 The idea of basing the PoW on ECDLP has already appeared in other works \cite{DLOG, CryptoTool}, as this problem is widely studied and applied in cryptographic protocols.
 However, the considered curves does not usually fulfil the standard security criteria \cite{SecCrit}, especially for what concerns the \emph{fully rigidity}: the network has to initially trust an authority that is providing the curve parameters.